 Henry II lasted as king until 1379 when he passed away.
-An assembly of nobility, clergy and bougeoises known as the Cortes in Medieval Portugal consented to announce in 1383 that upon the death of Ferdinand I (1367-83) son of Pedro by Constance, the crown would pass to his young daughter Beatrice.
+An assembly of nobility, clergy and bougeoises known as the Cortes in Medieval Portugal consented to announce in 1383 that upon the death of Ferdinand I, the crown would pass to his young daughter Beatrice.
 Beatrice had two brothers, but they had died in 1380 and 1382.
 Queen mother Leonor Telles de Meneses would assume protectress-regent of the child and would remain regent of the government of Portugal until Beatrice had a son, and upon him reaching his 14th birthday would assume title and office of the King.